sara-bianchi/Bulk_RNA_seq_pipeline/README.md

     - the first contains a unique identifier of the parameters which must never be changed
     - the second contains a brief explenation about how to compile this parameter
     - the other ones contain the information needed for this specific parameter and can be edited.
 All the information must be added in order without leaving intermediate empty columns: for example, if only one info is needed (ex: alignment = TRUE/FALSE) the first column must be used, if more you should start top compile from the first column, then the second, and so on.
 The parameters which could need more columns are heatmaps, boxplots and added_genes, which require to insert a list of gene (one for each column), or GSEA and pathways which similarly require a list of GO terms or KEGG pathways of interest.
 In this file it is also required to add the paths of the genome information files.
 All the possible parameters are provided, but once you have chosen with the TRUE/FALSE parameters to selectively run only some specific steps of your analysis, all the parameters related to deselected steps can be left empty (they will just be ignored by the pipeline).
 For example if you do not need to run the trimming step and you set it to FALSE, all the parameters related to this step, like fastqc, adapter, adapter2, clip_5_1, clip_5_2, clip_3_1 and clip_3_2 can be left empty.
+- Rscript.R, the R script that you need to run the analysis.
+You can directly download tha latest version from the GitHub and save it in your shared folder

 # Running the pipeline
 Once all the files have been put in the working directory and all the paths have been indicated in the settings and table files, open your terminal to run the analysis.